vyperlang/vyper/docs/built-in-functions.rst

     :output c: either decimal, int128, uint256 or bytes32
     """

-Converts a variable / literal from one type to another.
+Converts a variable or literal from one type to another.

 For more details on available type conversions, see :ref:`type_conversions`.